 - Average interior space

 As an all-round package, not many cars are as good as the BMW 3 Series.
 This four-door saloon manages to mix low running costs and familiar BMW driving thrills in one high-quality package.
 It has a roomier interior than its predecessor, while eight versions have emissions below 120g/km, making it one of the most efficient models in the small saloon class.
 Prices start at around £23,000, and there are six models to choose from: ES, ED and SE are the same as the last 3 Series, while Sport, Modern and Luxury versions have different equipment according to your tastes.
 If you want to slash your bills even further, the 320d EfficientDynamics offers emissions and economy figures on a par with a supermini.

-The BMW 3 Series Touring is a more practical version of the latest saloon, offering a 495-litre boot that expands to 1,500 litres when all rear seats are folded flat.
+The BMW 3 Series Touring is a more practical version of the saloon, offering a 495-litre boot that expands to 1,500 litres when all rear seats are folded flat.
 It features an opening rear windscreen and a powered tailgate, which is useful when your hands are full.
-From launch, the 3 Series Touring will be available in 320d, 330d and 328i form, with a range of versions including SE, Sport, M Sport, Modern and Luxury.
-The estate version is as sharp to drive as its predecessor, even though the luggage area has increased in size by around 10 per cent.
+There is a huge choice of engines ranging from the base 316i petrol through to turbocharged 3.0-litre petrol and diesel options.
+There are a range of specifications, too, including SE, Sport, M Sport, Modern and Luxury, with all models offering the top-notch build quality you'd expect from a BMW.
+The estate version is as fun to drive as its predecessor, even though the luggage area is almost 10 per cent larger.

 - Economical engines

 - Styling not to all tastes

 - Not as good to drive as the saloon